Streets

 In 1850 he decided to resign his command for a permanent job on dry land and, along with his wife Kezia and son George, settled in Williamstown.

-Charles Ferguson became the state of Victoria’s first Chief Harbour Master in February, 1852.
+Charles Ferguson became the state of Victoria’s first Chief Harbour Master in February 1852.
 He was also a land owner, Police Magistrate and Water Police Magistrate.
-He was chairman of the Steam Navigation Board, President of the Pilot’s Board, Secretary of the provisional Committee to establish a Floating Seaman’s Chapel, the forerunner to the Mission to Seamen.
+He was chairman of the Steam Navigation Board, President of the Pilot’s Board, and Secretary of the provisional Committee to establish a Floating Seaman’s Chapel, the forerunner to the Mission to Seamen.
 When the well-known ship Marco Polo was stranded in Hobson’s Bay in 1854, Ferguson as harbour master is credited with rescuing her.

 He was also very active within the Williamstown community